Ritesh-Saindane/Git-Commands/README.md

 ---

 ### Some Points to remember :
-- whenever u come back to start working on project do pull ur branch using command git pull origin <your_name> so that u get recent changes made by anyone.
+- ## (Suppose u are visiting for second time onwards : then whenever u come back to start working on) project do pull ur branch using command git pull origin <your_name> so that u get recent changes made by anyone.##

 - `git branch --all` is used to list **both** local and remote branches.
 - When you create a local branch, it won’t show under `remotes/origin/` until you push it to the remote repository.
 - you can also set upstream your remote branch but hum ye nhi karenge to avoid complexities.